 where $X(t)$ is the signal state at time $t$.
 There are two source of uncertainty in each simulation run, the latency $\varepsilon$, and the signal states $X(t)$ obtained from CTMC with transition probability $P_A$ between the \textit{on} and the \textit{off} states.
 From \Cref{subsec: rcp-formulation}, the signal availability is determined by the duration of the \textit{on} state and the \textit{off} states, which follows exponential distributions governed by $\lambda_{on}$ and $\lambda_{off}$.
 Further assuming $\lambda_{on} + \lambda_{off} = 1$, we have $P_A = \lambda_{on}$.
 Thus, the random variables for Monte Carlo simulations narrow down to $P_A$ and $\varepsilon$. \Cref{tab: mc-parameters} provides the detailed selection of the random variables.
 We choose the dense grid interval of $0.001$ for both $P_A$ and $\varepsilon$.

-The simulation was completed on a high-performance workstation wit Intel Xeon w9-3495X processor with 56 cores, 112 threads, and a maximum turbo frequency of up to 4.8 GHz.
+The simulation was completed on a high-performance workstation with Intel Xeon w9-3495X processor of 56 cores, 112 threads, and a maximum turbo frequency of up to 4.8 GHz.
 We collect slightly over 1 million Monte Carlo Simulation samples for each scenario, utilizing the multiprocessing tools \citep{aziz2021python}.
 We further store the Boolean indicating whether the waypoint following mission is completed, and the mission completion time if completed.